scgbern/scgpico/content/teaching/pl/index.md

 |**Exam: **| 2021-06-04 (written, 60 minutes)

 #Logistics
-<span style="background-color: #FFFF00">**NB:** Due to Covid-19, this class will largely be held remotely.
+**NB:** Due to Covid-19, this class will largely be held remotely.
 Please sign up in [ILIAS](https://ilias.unibe.ch/goto_ilias3_unibe_crs_1841383.html) as soon as possible so that we can inform you about how to participate in the lectures.
-In case of any encounters in person, please *be sure to bring a mask*, as there may not be enough room to maintain social distancing.</span>
+In case of any encounters in person, please *be sure to bring a mask*, as there may not be enough room to maintain social distancing.

 #Description
 Programming languages are the means by which we instruct a computer to perform tasks for us.
 We use different programming languages to accomplish different tasks, but what really are the differences between various languages?